Private Python Packages: Complete Setup Checklist

 [distutils]

-index-servers = github
+index-servers = gitlab

-repository = https://github.com/api/v4/projects/<project-id>/packages/pypi
+repository = https://gitlab.com/api/v4/projects/<project-id>/packages/pypi

 3. Build and Publish Your Package